On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Results

 \subsection{Support-Based SCFs}

 It is not possible to replace rank-basedness with support-basedness in \Cref{thm1} since the Pareto rule is strategyproof, Pareto-optimal, and support-based.
 Note that the Pareto rule always chooses one of the most preferred alternatives of every voter.
 Consequently, Claim 1 in the proof of \Cref{thm1} cannot be true in general for support-based SCFs.
-Nevertheless, we show next that Claim 2 remains true for such SCFs, i.e., every voter is a nominator for every support-based SCF that satisfies Pareto-optimality and strategyproofness.
+Nevertheless, we show next that an analogue statement to Claim 2 remains true for such SCFs, i.e., every voter is a nominator for every support-based SCF that satisfies Pareto-optimality and strategyproofness.

-\begin{theorem} In every support-based SCF that satisfies Pareto-optimality and strategyproofness, every voter is a nominator if $m\geq 3$. \end{theorem}

-\begin{proof} Let $f$ be a support-based SCF satisfying Pareto-optimality and strategyproofness for fixed numbers of voters $n\geq 1$ and alternatives $m\geq 3$.
+\begin{restatable}{theorem}{thmSB} In every support-based SCF that satisfies Pareto-optimality and strategyproofness, every voter is a nominator if $m\geq 3$. \end{restatable} \begin{proof} Let $f$ be a support-based SCF satisfying Pareto-optimality and strategyproofness for fixed numbers of voters $n\geq 1$ and alternatives $m\geq 3$.
 For $n = 1$, the theorem follows immediately from Pareto-optimality as only the most preferred alternatives of the single voter are Pareto-optimal.
 Moreover, \Cref{lem:NU} proves the theorem for $n=2$.
-Indeed, if a voter is no nominator, a single voter can determine the choice set.
-However, this means that $f(R)=\{a\}$ and $f(R)=\{b\}$ are simultaneously true if voter 1 prefers $a$ uniquely the most and voter 2 prefers $b$ uniquely the most.
+Indeed, if a voter is not a nominator, support-basedness shows that no voter is a nominator.
+Hence, \Cref{lem:NU} shows that every voter is a dictator, which means that $f(R)=\{a\}$ and $f(R)=\{b\}$ are simultaneously true if voter 1 prefers $a$ uniquely the most and voter 2 prefers $b$ uniquely the most.
+This is a contradiction and proves the theorem if $n=2$.

-Therefore, we focus on the case $n\geq 3$ and assume for contradiction that a voter is no nominator for $f$.
-We derive from this assumption by an induction on $k\in \{1,\dots, n-1\}$ that $n-k$ voters can determine a unique winner by uniquely top-ranking it.
+Therefore, we focus on the case that $n\geq 3$ and assume for contradiction that a voter is not a nominator for $f$.
+We derive from this assumption by an induction on $k\in \{1,\dots, n-1\}$ that every set of $n-k$ voters is decisive.
 This results in a contradiction when $k\geq n/2$ because then, two alternatives can be simultaneously top-ranked by $n-k\leq n/2$ voters, and both of them must be the unique winner.